connectwithvanshika/app-ideas/Projects/1-Beginner/Quiz-App.md

 Practice and test your knowledge by answering questions in a quiz application.

-As a developer you can create a quiz application for testing coding skills of other developers.
+As a developer, you can create a quiz application for testing coding skills of other developers.
 (HTML, CSS, JavaScript, Python, PHP, etc...)

 ## User Stories